Skip to Content

 UVB Lighting and Its Importance

-• Vitamin D3 synthesis improves calcium metabolism
+• Natural vitamin D3 synthesis improves calcium absorption

 Maintaining a Day-Night Cycle